NERSC/sc18-dl-tutorial/README.md

    `sbatch -N 1 scripts/cifar_resnet.sh`

 5. Now we are ready to train our ResNet model on multiple nodes using Horovod and MPI!
+If you changed the config to 1 epoch above, be sure to change it back to 32 epochs for this step.
 To launch the ResNet training on 8 nodes, do:\
    `sbatch -N 8 scripts/cifar_resnet.sh`

 6. As before, watch the log file (`logs/cifar-resnet-*.out`) when the job starts.